 Bush Hog warrants to the original purchaser of any new Bush Hog equipment, purchased from an authorized Bush Hog dealer, that the equipment be free from defects in material and workmanship for a period of one (1) year for non-commercial, state, and municipalities' use and ninety (90) days for commercial use from date of retail sale.
-Model 280 gearboxes are covered by a two (2) year limited warranty period.
 The obligation of Bush Hog to the purchaser under this warranty is limited to the repair or replacement of defective parts.